rohandaxini/kinit/README.md

 ## Usage

-To use kinit you can
+To use kinit you can run following command on your application root "run_kinit"

-require 'kinit'
+## More documentation coming soon here....

 ## Contributing